 At the successful completion of this lesson, students should be able to:

-Conversation and comments in this course will take place within the course discussion forums in Canvas.
+Conversation and comments in this course will take place within the course discussion forums.